v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 ---
-title: Data, privacy, and security compliance for Microsoft 365 Copilot in Viva Glint (preview)
+title: Data, privacy, and security compliance for Microsoft 365 Copilot in Viva Glint
 description: Microsoft 365 Copilot in Viva Glint summarizes survey comments and employee suggestions to help organizational leaders and managers quickly identify top issues and themes from comments. ms.author: JudithWeiner
 author: JudyWeiner